MJKWoolnough/ics/README.md

 }
 ```

-PropFreeBusy defines one or more free or busy time intervals
+PropFreeBusy defines one or more free or busy time intervals.

 #### type PropGeo